SalomePlatform/documentation/dev/cmake/source/config.rst

 In the SALOME context this logic offers the advantage to have a minimal specification on the prerequisites.
 Technically one just needs to set the _ROOT_DIR variables for the packages that were never found before, and to get "for free" what was already found in a dependent module (for example Qt4 in GUI, but not OmniORB as it was already used by KERNEL).
 This works thanks to the exposition of all the ROOT_DIR used by one module into its configuration file.
 This can then be automatically reused by a dependent module.

 Inspired from the CMake tutorial (http://www.cmake.org/Wiki/CMake/Tutorials/How_to_create_a_ProjectConfig.cmake_file) some important module use this scheme and install the \*Config.cmake files facilitating the configuration of other dependent modules.
-Most important SALOME modules (KERNEL, GUI, MED) expose their configuration in such a way.
+Most important SALOME modules (KERNEL, GUI, FIELDS) expose their configuration in such a way.

 Guidelines